Start Now

 Suda Srinivasan

-In this blog post, we look at geo-distributed deployment topologies offered with YugabyteDB that can future-proof your data infrastructure support your app’s needs.
-We also offer a video version of this blog that you can also watch.
+In this blog post, we look at geo-distributed deployment topologies offered with YugabyteDB that can future-proof your data infrastructure and support your app’s needs.
+We also offer a video version of this blog that you can access at the end of this blog.
+Before we dive into the details, here is a summary of six geo-distributed database deployment options that YugabyteDB offers.

 Geo-Distribution-Blog-Post-Table-Image

-A YugabyteDB cluster consists of three or more nodes that communicate with each other and across which data is distributed.
-You can place the nodes of a YugabyteDB cluster across different zones in a single region.
-Let us look at what this topology gives you.
+A YugabyteDB cluster consists of three or more nodes that communicate with each other and distribute data across them.
+It is possible to allocate the nodes of a YugabyteDB cluster in different availability zones within the same region.
+This topology delivers several benefits.

-Resilience: Cloud providers like AWS and Google Cloud design zones to minimize the risk of correlated failures caused by physical infrastructure outages like power, cooling, or networking.
-In other words, single failure events usually affect only a single zone.
-By deploying nodes across zones in a region, you get resilience to a zone failure as well as high availability.
+Resilience: Cloud providers like AWS and Google Cloud design zones to minimize the possibility of correlated failures caused by physical infrastructure outages such as power, cooling, or networking issues.
+In other words, in the event of a single failure, only one zone is typically affected.
+By deploying nodes across multiple zones within a region, you gain both resilience to zone failure and high availability.

-Consistency: YugabyteDB automatically shards the tables of the database, places the data across the nodes, and replicates all writes synchronously.
-The cluster ensures strong consistency of all I/O and distributed transactions.
+Consistency: YugabyteDB automatically shards the tables of the database, which means it seamlessly distributes data across the nodes and replicates all writes synchronously.
+As a result, the cluster guarantees strong consistency of all I/O with distributed ACID transactions.

-• Need resilience and HA – zero RPO and near zero RTO
+• Need resiliency and high availability (HA)—zero RPO and near-zero RTO

-• Have clients in the same region for low read and write latency
+• Have clients in the same region so they can benefit from low read and write latencies.

-• Apps accessing data from remote regions may experience higher read/write latencies
+• Higher read/write latencies for applications accessing data from remote regions

-• This deployment mode is not resilient to region-level outages, e.g., caused by natural disasters like floods or ice storms
+• Lack of resilience in the case of region-level outages, such as those caused by natural disasters like floods or ice storms.

 The second option is similar to the first one except that the nodes of the cluster are deployed in different regions rather than in different zones of the same region.

-Resilience: Putting cluster nodes in different regions provides an even higher degree of failure independence than in different zones.
-In the event of a failure, the database cluster continues to serve data requests from the remaining regions while automatically replicating the data in the background to maintain the desired level of resilience.
+Resilience: Placing cluster nodes in different regions offers an even greater level of failure independence than when placed in different zones.
+In the event of a failure, the database cluster continues to serve data requests from the remaining regions, while automatically replicating data in the background to maintain the desired level of resilience.

-Consistency: As with the previous option, all writes are synchronously replicated.
+Consistency: As with a zone deployment, all writes are synchronously replicated.
 Transactions in these two configurations are also globally consistent.

-Latency: Latency in a multi-region cluster depends on the distance/network packet transfer times between the nodes of the cluster and between the cluster and the client.
-As a mitigation, YugabyteDB offers tunable global reads that allow read requests to trade off some consistency for lower read latency.
-By default, read requests in a YugabyteDB cluster are handled by the leader of the Raft group associated with the target tablet by default to ensure strong consistency.
-In situations where you are willing to sacrifice some consistency in favor of lower latency, you can choose to read from a tablet follower that is closer to the client rather than from the leader.
-YugabyteDB also allows you to specify the maximum staleness of data when reading from tablet followers.
+Latency: In a multi-region cluster, latency is largely dependent on the network packet transfer times between the nodes of the cluster and the client.
+To mitigate this issue, YugabyteDB offers tunable global reads that allow read requests to prioritize stronger consistency over lower read latency.
+By default, read requests in a YugabyteDB cluster are handled by the leader of the Raft group associated with the target tablet to ensure strong consistency.
+However, in scenarios where lower consistency is acceptable in favor of lower read latencies, you can choose to read from a tablet follower that is closer to the client than from the leader.
+With YugabyteDB, you can specify the maximum staleness of data when reading from tablet followers.

-Write latencies in this deployment mode can be high.
-This is because the tablet leader replicates write operations across a majority of tablet peers before sending a response to the client.
+With this deployment mode, write latencies can be high due to the tablet leader replicating write operations across a majority of tablet peers before responding to the client.
 All writes involve cross-zone communication between tablet peers.

 • Strong consistency of writes, tunable consistency of reads